-Stage two.
-A rash that appears on the neck down to the torso after the fever goes away.
-The rash is red and can be raised or flat, and may sometimes spread to the face or limbs.
+Stage 2.
+A rash appears on the neck down to the torso after the fever goes away.
+The rash is red and can be raised or flat.
+It may sometimes spread to the face or limbs.
 The rash is not painful.
-It tends to wax and wane (get better and worse) over the course of 3 to 4 days.
+It tends to get better and worse over 3 to 4 days.
 Your child may feel cranky or itchy during the rash stage of roseola.

 There is no test for roseola.
-It cannot be diagnosed until the fever has gone away and the rash has shown up.
-In some cases, your child’s health care provider will examine your child and do some tests to rule out other causes of fever.
+It can’t be diagnosed until the fever has gone away and the rash has shown up.
+In some cases, your child’s healthcare provider will examine your child and do some tests to rule out other causes of fever.

 Roseola needs no treatment.
 It will go away on its own.
 To help your child feel better until it does: